enriquea52/Hands-On-Intervention/README.md

 ## Required Packages

-To make use of the present package, it is necessary to have the following packages and dependencies installed or install them by running the following commands.
+To make use of the present package, it is necessary to have the following packages and dependencies installed or install them by running the following commands in the working ROS workspace.

 For the real platform
 ```bash